 You and your spouse ARE NOT IN AGREEMENT on one or more issues.

-Talk to Steven D. Miller, Esq., a Florida divorce lawyers since 1985.
+Talk to Steven D. Miller, P.A., a Florida divorce lawyers since 1985.
 It’s FREE and the goal is simple: help you reach an affordable divorce agreement.
-Whether you are in Fort Lauderdale, Jacksonville, Tampa or anywhere else in Florida we can educate you about the issues and options in your particular case.
+Whether you are in Fort Lauderdale, Jacksonville, Tampa or anywhere else in the state of Florida we can educate you about the issues and options in your particular case.
 A majority of our clients reach an agreement regarding their Florida divorce with NO lengthy court battles or wasting of time and money.
 Want to extract a pound of flesh from your spouse – call the competition; they’ll be happy to take your hard earned money.